 This means we look like a national bank but behave like a smaller bank.
 It means customers know local tellers by name, and tellers refer customers to a global world of financial products and services.
 “Out-national the locals” means we must offer better products, more channels, superior technology, and a broader product line than smaller local competitors.
 “Out-local the nationals” means we stay closer to our customers than any national competitor in our communities; we understand our local customer needs; and we provide professional, personalized, timely service on a first-name basis.

 We offer our retail customers the most extensive, convenient distribution system in our industry.
-We have more than 8,700 locations and more than 12,800 ATMs.
+We have more than 8,600 locations and 13,000 ATMs.
 Our customers call our phone banks hundreds of millions of times a year.
 As the first U.S. bank to offer online banking, we provide products through our online and digital channels to meet the financial needs of every one of our customers, including consumers, small businesses, middle-market companies, and large corporations.
 We want our digital services to be known as the best, most integrated “trusted gateway” for our customers’ financial services.

 We have three major customer segments: individuals, small businesses, and large businesses.
-We have four major business groups: Community Banking (individuals and small businesses); Wealth and Investment Management; Consumer Lending (home mortgage, home equity, credit cards, student lending, and auto lending); and Wholesale Banking (larger and medium-sized businesses).
+We have five major business groups: Community Banking; Wealth and Investment Management; Consumer Lending; Payments, Virtual Solutions and Innovation; and Wholesale Banking.

 Our corporate headquarters is in San Francisco, but we believe our real “head”quarters is where our customers are.
 Likewise, our talent and resources are broadly dispersed.
 We have significant “hubquarters” of employment and expertise in many large metro areas, including Charlotte, Boston, New York, Atlanta, Philadelphia, Miami, Chicago, Des Moines, St. Louis, Minneapolis-Saint Paul, Phoenix, Denver, Los Angeles, and Houston.

-Many of our products and services are ranked No. 1, 2, or 3 in the U.S. For example, we’re No. 1 in the number of retail banking locations, originating and servicing home mortgages, small business lending, commercial real estate lending, and auto lending.
-We’re No. 2 in private student loans, debit cards, and annuity sales.
+Many of our products and services are ranked No. 1, 2, or 3 in the U.S. For example, we’re No. 1 in the number of retail banking locations, originating and servicing home mortgages, small business lending, commercial real estate lending, auto lending, and debit cards.
+We’re No. 2 in private student loans.
 And we’re No. 3 among full-service retail brokerage providers.
 For a full list of how we rank, see the latest edition of the “Wells Fargo Today” fact sheet on wellsfargo.com.

 Rankings such as these are important measures not because they indicate how big we are, but because they indicate how well we are satisfying our customers’ financial needs.